 FAQS

-Q.1 How to not feel personally attacked?
+Q.1 How do you not feel personally attacked?

 To avoid feeling personally attacked, practice emotional resilience.
 Separate criticism from your identity, focus on constructive feedback and consider others’ perspectives.
 Cultivate self-confidence and self-awareness, reminding yourself that criticism doesn’t define your worth.
 Lastly, seek support from friends or professionals to build emotional strength.